dori-amara/article-retriever/README.md

 # article-retriever
-Provides ability to retrieve and save articles using WordPress REST API
+Provides ability to retrieve and save articles using WordPress REST API.

 # To run utility locally